 - Accelerated Reader including termly Star Reader Assessment and individual pupil assessment upon completion of each book

 - myOn (Independent reading, support with remote learning, ongoing assessment)

 - Speech and Language support via Let’s Talk (weekly) and SALT service (periodically) for those pupils identified as requiring additional support

-Guided reading sessions are timetabled daily in each team and children access accelerated reader quizzes to assess word recognition, reading fluency and comprehension skills.
+Guided reading sessions are timetabled weekly in each team and children access accelerated reader quizzes to assess word recognition, reading fluency and comprehension skills.
 Peer reading partners and peer writing partners are also used.
 We strongly support peer reading and writing across the school.

 Parents are invited into ‘reading workshops’ at appropriate times during the academic year.
 Pupils are provided with a reading book to take home and are encouraged to read at home daily.
 A home reading record provides opportunity for school and parents to communicate regarding a child’s reading progress.